yuecen/blog/README.md

 ### 岳岑's Blog

 Hi, I'm yuecen (柳岳岑), the co-founder of [食秘], also an English learner.
 I love reading.
 You might like to check my [goodreads] page out if you are interested in my reading list.
-I currently use Go and Python to build our product for backend, and the frontend is created by Vud.js.
+I currently use Go and Python to build our product for backend, and the frontend is created by Vue.js.

+#### Weekly Roundup

+Just need some [log] to see what I've been done every week.

 #### Posts